rerun/rerun/modules/stubbs/README.md

 ### archive

-Create a self extracting archive script useful for launching a rerun environment.
+Create a self extracting archive script useful for launching a self contained rerun environment.
+Use `archive` to save a set of specified modules and the `rerun` executable into a single file that can easily be copied across the network.

 `archive` generates a script that takes the same argument list as `rerun`.
-It basically is a wrapper around launching `rerun` from the context of an extracted archive.
+This generated script basically acts like a `rerun` launcher.

 *Usage*